andrew-pa/unipalette/README.md

 ```
 # purple from above, but 50% more saturated
 purple st+50
-# purple from above, but 50% les saturated
+# purple from above, but 50% less saturated
 purple st-50

 # purple from above, but 50% darker